Hot Schr\"odinger Cat States: Discussion

-We emphasize that the additional peak in the cat state coherence function comes from the action of the cat creation operators $\hat S_{1,2}$.
-These operators thus generate coherence not present in the initial state.
-The additional coherence function peak is also generated in experiments which observe interference patterns from superpositions of thermal clouds of atoms prepared using Bragg diffraction \cite{miller_Phys.Rev.A_71:4_2005} or Stern-Gerlach interferometry \cite{margalit_NewJ.Phys._21:7_2019}.
+We emphasize that the additional peak in the cat state coherence function comes from the unitary operations applied to the initial state (i.e.~the cat creation operators $\hat S_{1,2}$).
+These operations thus generate coherence not present in the initial state.
+Both protocols generate the same amount of coherence (as shown by the coherence function), resulting in equally coherent superpositions of mixed states, despite the parity of the hot ECD cat state being lower than the hot qcMAP state (as shown by the Wigner functions at the origin $W_{1,2}(0)$).
+The additional peak in the coherence function is also generated in experiments which observe interference patterns from superpositions of thermal clouds of atoms prepared using Bragg diffraction \cite{miller_Phys.Rev.A_71:4_2005} or Stern--Gerlach interferometry \cite{margalit_NewJ.Phys._21:7_2019}.
 In contrast, the additional peak is not present in the state obtained by sending a thermal state through a double slit grating (see e.g.~\cite{bloch_Nature_403:6766_2000}), nor in a completely dephased cold cat state, namely $\hat \rho_\mathrm{dephased} = \frac{1}{2}(\ket\alpha \bra \alpha + \ket{-\alpha}\bra{-\alpha})$ (see e.g.~\cite{deleglise_Nature_455:7212_2008}).
 Note that $\hat \rho_\mathrm{dephased}$ has purity 1/2 but a completely positive Wigner function ($W_{1,2}(\beta)$ with $C_{1,2}(\beta) = 0$), whereas we experimentally prepare states with negative Wigner functions down to purities of 0.06.

-The measured Wigner functions (Figure 1) deviate from the ideal Wigner functions $W_{1,2}(\beta)$ (Figure 3A) mainly due to qubit operation imperfections and perturbative Hamiltonian nonlinearities.
-We construct an \emph{ab initio} model of the state preparation protocols that includes the nonlinearities, the shape and timings of the qubit pulses, and decoherence (see Figure S6 and Table S1 for the experimental characterisation).
-We account for the effects of residual cavity-qubit entanglement (due to pulse imperfections) in the modelling of the Wigner function measurement.
-We find that the model reproduces the imperfections seen in the data (Figures S7-S8).